If you are still mystified how Magic Wagon Diamond Block Mystery trick is done, then it’s time to be demystified.

 According to S. H. Sharpe’s 1988 book, “Conjuror’s Psychological Secrets“, one way to misdirect audience’s focus, is to relax their attention.

 This is what is what is happening in this trick, the performers casually present their acts step by step.
+Show the viewers each item as if there is nothing suspicious or complicated.
+The truth is, they are familiarizing their viewers with normal moments and simple objects.

 When they do that, the viewers mentally become less aware, when the magicians discreetly maneuver the hidden lever.

-Jumping Die By Willi Wessel Trick Secret
+Related Trick: Jumping Die By Willi Wessel Trick Secret

 This is another self-working mechanical trick with wooden block, called the Jumping Die by Willi Wessel.